Azure/ALZ-PowerShell-Module/README.md

 ### Quick start

-Before you start you can utilize the functionality of the module to verify if you have all the prerequisites installed with the built in command:
+Before you start you can utilize the functionality of the module to verify if you have all the prerequisites installed with the built in command.

+#### Bicep

 ```powershell
 Test-ALZRequirement